awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 ## `aws:runDocument`<a name="aws-rundocument"></a>

 \(Schema version 2\.0 or later\) Runs SSM documents stored in Systems Manager or on a local share\.
 You can use this plugin with the [`aws:downloadContent`](#aws-downloadContent) plugin to download an SSM document from a remote location to a local share, and then run it\.
 This plugin is supported on Linux and Windows Server operating systems\.
+This plugin doesn't support running the `AWS-UpdateSSMAgent` document or any document that uses the `aws:updateSsmAgent` plugin\.

 ### Syntax<a name="rundocument-syntax"></a>